 Best Baby Gym

 When it comes to baby gyms, we think the Lovevery Play Gym to be a top dog and winner in the world of baby gyms.
 Designed by child development experts, this gym provides a full year of stage-appropriate activities for your baby to explore.
 Compared to other products in our review, the gym's mat is large and offers an exceptional amount of padding for your baby to lay or sit on.
 We appreciate that the gym uses eco-friendly and baby-safe materials, including 100% organic cotton, sustainably-sourced wood, water-based and non-toxic finishes, and soy ink.
 The mat has five development zones (one on each edge), such as learning to focus, making sounds, exploring how things feel, hiding and finding, and colors.
 You can control what you would like your baby to experience by unfolding any amount of the zones or folding them up to help prevent overstimulation.
 The gym comes with many accessories: a few removable toys, including a high contrast Montessori ball, a wooden batting ring, and a teether with a silicone ring, a set of image cards (black and white pictures, faces, daily objects, and a mirror), and, once your baby is crawling and ready, a cover that transforms the gym into a tent, making a game of hide-and-seek or imaginary play quite exciting.
 The mat attaches to wooden legs, which prevents it from moving and shifting.
 This gym's assembly and disassembly is straightforward, not requiring tools, and the mat and cotton teether are machine washable.

-Although we believe this play gym is nearly perfect, it does have a few drawbacks.
-The high price point is a factor to consider, but we think it is worth the investment given its high-quality and numerous stage-appropriate activities.
+Although we think this play gym is nearly perfect, it does have a few drawbacks to consider.
+It has a high price point, but we believe it is worth the investment given its high-quality and numerous stage-appropriate activities.
 Keep in mind, this gym does not fold, so there's potential that it may become a permanent object in your living room if you don't plan on dismantling it after each use.
 We think there are many reasons to love this all-in-one product baby gym, and we believe it is worth every penny.
 We highly recommend it to friends and family.